On MDS Property of g-Circulant Matrices: Contribution

 \section{Contribution}

 In \S~\ref{sec:g-circulant MDS involutory} of this article, we begin by establishing the structure of the matrix $A^2$ using permutation matrices, where $A$ is a $g$-circulant matrix.
 Subsequently, we explain the rationale behind focusing on the condition $g^2 \equiv 1 \pmod k$ to construct an involutory MDS $g$-circulant matrix of order $k \times k.$ We then proceed to prove that, among all solutions of the equation $g^2 \equiv 1 \pmod k$, the feasibility of constructing an involutory MDS matrix of order $k \times k$ is limited to case $g \equiv -1 \pmod k.$ Additionally, in \S~\ref{sec:g-circulant MDS semi-involutory}, we explore $g$-circulant semi-orthogonal matrices with entries from finite fields.
 Furthermore, we investigate $g$-circulant semi-involutory matrices.
-In both scenarios, we establish that the $k$-th power of the associated diagonal matrices becomes a scalar matrix when the order of the matrix is $k \times k.$
+We also prove that $g$-circulant semi-orthogonal matrices of order $2^{d} \times 2^{d}$ over finite fields of characteristic $2$ cannot be MDS.
+The same conclusion holds for cyclic semi-orthogonal matrices of the same order.